CarterW06/Prime-Numbers/README.md

 #Prime-Numbers

-Prime numbers is a project designated to help you find out information about *whatever* you want!
+Prime numbers is a project designated to help you find out information about *whatever* integer you want!

 It accomplishes the following: